 We are working with partners on two events during MONDIACULT which explore and strengthen understanding on the vital role of the arts, culture and heritage in enabling and driving sustainable development.

-On this page you'll find information about the events we're presenting at the conference.
-The events are open to those with accreditation to attend MONDIACULT 2025.
+On this page you'll find information about the three events we're presenting in the context of the conference with the support of the British Embassy in Madrid.
+The events taking place at the CCIB are open to those with accreditation to attend MONDIACULT 2025.

 Inclusive and Sustainable Futures: Cultural Heritage, Climate Action and Digital Technology